DavidMorgan92/rocbloc/README.md

 ### User Stories

-As a user I want:
+As a new or current user I want:

 1. To see what services the business offers
 2. To book and pay for the services offered